FAQs

 Yes.
 Roommate group requests are part of the application process.

-Yes, if there’s consent.
+Yes, if they have provided their consent.
 Use the Online Service Centre to consent to release your information to each other.
 Roommates usually contact each other in mid-August.

 When can I move into residence?